 Popular Career Options

 Computer science is a field that offers many career options to graduates.
-An associate degree program in computer science could prepare students for careers various related positions, such as:
+Possible career options for graduates include:

-The U.S. Bureau of Labor Statistics (BLS) reports that employment growth for computer programmers is expected to be 8% over the 2012-2022 decade (www.bls.gov), while computer support specialists could see job opportunities grow by 17% over the same period.
-The median annual salary for computer programmers as of May 2012 was $74,280, and computer support specialists earned a median of $47,660, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) predicts employment decline of 7% for computer programmers over the 2018-2028 decade (www.bls.gov), while computer support specialists could see job opportunities grow by 10% over the same period.
+The median annual salary for computer programmers as of May 2018 was $84,280, and computer support specialists earned a median of $53,470, according to the BLS.

 Continuing Education Information